winjs/angular-winjs/README.md

 -------------------------

 ### Install Node
-In order Run tests, ensure that you have [Node.js](http://nodejs.org/download/) installed.
+In order run tests, ensure that you have [Node.js](http://nodejs.org/download/) installed.

 ### Run the tests
 From the local angular-winjs repository